MCL-GAN: Generative Adversarial Networks with Multiple Specialized Discriminators: Experiments

-\paragraph{DCGAN backbone} Table~\ref{tab:prd_summary} summarizes the precision and recall scores of our methods compared to the baseline models with different GAN objectives.
-MCL-GAN achieves outstanding performance in terms of both recall and precision compared to the baseline and GMAN on MNIST and CelebA.
-For Fashion-MNIST, we observe the different property of our method from GMAN while both methods surpass their baseline models; MCL-GAN focuses on improving the mode coverage (diversity) and GMAN cares about the image quality more than the diversity.
-Among many combinations of the number of discriminators ($m$) and experts ($k$) for our method, we discuss the results when $m=5, 10$ and $k=1$ for the moment.
+Table~\ref{tab:prd_summary} summarizes the precision and recall scores of our methods compared to other models with three different GAN objectives, when the number of discriminators is set to 5 or 10 ($M=5~\text{or}~10$) and the number of experts is 1 ($k=1$).
+MCL-GAN achieves outstanding performance in terms of both metrics compared to the baseline and GMAN, which is an existing approach adopting multiple discriminators, on MNIST and CelebA.
+For Fashion-MNIST, we observe that MCL-GAN focuses on the mode coverage (diversity) while GMAN cares about image quality rather than diversity.

-Table~\ref{tab:fid} compares the FID scores on CIFAR-10 with other GAN models.
-MCL-GAN outperforms not only DCGAN but also other methods which use multiple discriminators by large margins while it is as competitive as MGAN.
-This is encouraging because MGAN relies on multiple generators, 10 in this case.
-MSGAN results are obtained given class labels.
-This result implies that MCL-GAN is effective to maintain the multi-modality in the underlying distribution with relatively small memory footprint and without extra supervision.
+As presented in Table~\ref{tab:fid}, MCL-GAN outperforms the compared GAN models (based on DCGAN) by large margins in terms of FID scores on CIFAR-10, while being competitive with MGAN, which relies on multiple generators.
+MCL-GAN also achieves better results than a clustering-based approach, \eg, self-conditioned GAN~\cite{liu2020diverse}, which requires additional computation due to clustering during training and the extra model parameters for conditioning the generator's inputs with cluster membership.
+The results imply that MCL-GAN is effective to maintain multi-modality in the underlying distribution with a relatively small memory footprint and without extra supervision.

+To analyze the semantic quality of generated images, we present their classification results given by the pretrained classifiers in Table~\ref{tab:classify}.
+We measure how much the predicted label distribution in each tested dataset deviates from the true (uniform) distribution using the KL divergence.
+We also calculate the average of class-wise LPIPS to measure the intra-class diversity of generated images.
+The overall results are favorable to MCL-GAN but there exist some misleading points.
+For example, GMAN tends to achieve overly high class-wise LPIPS scores due to many out-of-distribution examples that confuse the classifier, as illustrated in Appendix~\ref{app:qualitative}.